AlgoGenesis/C/Mathematical Algorithms/Sieve Of Eratosthenes/Readme.md

 - **Segmented Sieve**: When dealing with extremely large values of **n**, a segmented version of the Sieve of Eratosthenes can be used.
 It divides the range into smaller segments, reducing the memory footprint while maintaining the efficiency of the algorithm.

 ---

-### **Conclusion**:

-The Sieve of Eratosthenes is a powerful and efficient algorithm for finding all prime numbers up to a given limit **n**.
-Its simplicity, combined with its efficiency, makes it one of the most popular algorithms for prime number generation, especially for large values of **n**.
-The time complexity **O(n log log n)** and space complexity **O(n)** make it suitable for large inputs, and it can be further optimized using techniques like segmentation.